dOrgTech/OpenRaise/README.md

 ## Setup
 **Deployment** Bonding Curves can be deployed via a BondingCurveFactory.
 We will provide factories as part of the universal scheme, though users can also choose to deploy how they see fit.

-This will include deploying a Bonding Curve, Bonded Token, and buy / sell Curve Logic contracts.
+Bonding Curves are composed of several contracts, though the factory abstracts the need to know about them individually:
+* Bonding Curve
+* Bonded Token
+* Buy Curve Logic
+* Sell Curve Logic

 ## Usage